 The existing certification specifications of CS-E for Engine certification may require specific interpretation for Engines equipped with Electronic Engine Control Systems (EECS), with special regard to interface with the certification of the aircraft and/or Propeller when applicable.
-Because of the nature of this technology, it has been considered useful to prepare acceptable means of compliance specifically addressing the certification of these control systems.
+Because of the nature of this technology, it has been considered useful to prepare acceptable means of compliance (AMC) specifically addressing the certification of these control systems.

-Like any acceptable means of compliance, it is issued to outline issues to be considered during demonstration of compliance with the Engine certification specifications.
+Like any AMC, it is issued to outline issues to be considered during the demonstration of compliance with CS-E.